arcolife/scholarec/README.md

 Q. What data interchange file formats have been used?

-A. Data conversion from XML to JSON as well as representation in XML itself.
+A. Data conversion from XML to JSON as well as in XML itself.

 Q. What are the Data sources?